Tanagorn-Boy/react-tourist-attraction-mini-project/README.md

-# 🌍 Tourist: Explore Thailand
+# 🌍 Tourist: Explore the World

 **Tourist** is your ultimate travel companion.
 Discover popular tourist destinations, get curated recommendations, and find inspiration for your next adventure.
 Whether you're a seasoned traveler or planning your first trip, **Tourist** makes it easy to explore the world.